MPMG-DCC-UFMG/C01/src/entry_probing/README.md

 req.set_request_function("GET", antiblock.get)
 ```

-#### PlaywrightProbingRequest
+#### PyppeteerProbingRequest
-Implements a Playwright request handler.
+Implements a Pyppeteer request handler.
 Receives an instance of
-`Playwright.page.Page`, which is the page where the desired URL will be loaded.
+`pyppeteer.page.Page`, which is the page where the desired URL will be loaded.
 In its constructor, it adds a `response` event to the supplied page so that we
 can capture the response when we access the URL.
 The request must be done
 manually outside of this class, and before the call to `process` is made.
 The
 `process` method gets the response and returns it as a `ResponseData` instance,
 overwriting the `text` property with the text of the currently open page. **The
 HTTP headers and status code are captured from the first response received by
-the Playwright page after the constructor is called, but the text is collected
+the Pyppeteer page after the constructor is called, but the text is collected
 from the page contents when the process() method is called.
 This may cause
 synchronization issues if multiple pages are requested in sequence between
 these calls (e.g.: it will analyse the response to the first page request, and
 the text contents of the last page).** All methods are implemented as
-coroutines, since Playwright works asynchronously.
+coroutines, since Pyppeteer works asynchronously.

 ```
 browser = await launch()
 page = await browser.newPage()
-req = PlaywrightProbingRequest()
+req = PyppeteerProbingRequest()
 await page.goto("http://test.com")
 req.process()
 # creates a request handler which will capture the response received when the